psu13/mutable-hakyll/posts/back-and-forth.md

 author: psu
 ---

-I am apparently in a relatively small minority of camera users that use a camera besides my phone for taking pictures.
+I am apparently in a relatively small minority of humans who use a camera besides my phone for taking pictures.
 I do this a lot less than I used to, because the phones have gotten really good.
 But I still do it.

 Most of my time with non-phone digital cameras has been spent using either Nikon DSLRs, which were mostly great, but always too big.
 And Olympus (now "OM System", but I'll still